-In Oklahoma, exposure to secondhand smoke continues to be a serious health problem.
-One significant reason is that Oklahoma does not have a comprehensive smokefree policy.
+In Oklahoma, indoor exposure to secondhand smoke continues to be a serious health problem.
+How is this still an issue in 2020?
+One major reason is that Oklahoma lacks a comprehensive smokefree policy.

-Right now, it’s still legal to smoke in Oklahoma clubs, bars and even some restaurants.
-Unfortunately, we’re one of the only states without 100% smokefree policies in these environments.
+Right now, it’s still legal to smoke in Oklahoma hotels and bars — even in-home daycares when children aren’t present.
+We are one of the only states without 100% smokefree policies in these environments.

-Secondhand smoke contains thousands of toxic chemicals, including 70 known to cause cancer.
-It also puts employees at elevated risk of heart disease, respiratory diseases and countless other deadly health issues.
-At bars and clubs, where numerous people are smoking in the same vicinity, it makes for an even more toxic environment.
-In fact, studies have shown that the air in a smoky bar is 2.5 times more polluted than the air on a major highway or busy city street.
+Secondhand smoke contains thousands of toxic chemicals, 70 of which are known to cause cancer.
+It also elevates employees’ risk of developing heart disease, respiratory diseases and other deadly health issues.
+Bars and clubs, where numerous people are smoking in the same vicinity, make for a seriously toxic environment.
+That’s not OK.

 The simplest, cheapest and most effective way to protect people from secondhand smoke is through 100% clean indoor air policies.

-A smokefree bar rids the air of secondhand smoke, protecting the health of both employees and patrons.
-Plus, it lowers costs for maintenance and cleaning too.
+A healthier environment means a healthier workforce and reduced health care costs.
+Smoking costs Oklahoma businesses $5,816 per smoker per year.
+A smokefree business rids the air of secondhand smoke, protecting the health of both employees and patrons.

-Some bar owners may fear lost income from becoming smokefree.
+Business owners who are wary of smokefree policies often cite a fear of losing revenue.
 However, using sales tax data and other objective criteria, numerous studies have found no adverse effects from going smokefree.
 There has even been a tendency for smokefree policies to increase business.